 Can I buy REITs directly from the company?

-Some REITs may allow investors to purchase shares directly from the company, rather than through a brokerage account.
-However, this is not common and most REITs are traded on stock exchanges and can be purchased through a brokerage account.
+While a few REITs offer the option to buy shares directly from the company, this is not a widespread practice.
+Typically, REITs are listed on stock exchanges and can only be acquired through a brokerage account.

 Are REITs suitable for all investors?